JII OPEN CHALLENGE

 Application from both Europe and Africa is highly encouraged.

-We would like to thank the the Mastercard Foundation and University of Cambridge Climate Resilience and Sustainability Research Fund JanIngenhousz Intitute under JII Open Challenge Fund for the generous funding of this hackathon.
+We would like to thank our partners of the Mastercard Foundation and University of Cambridge Climate Resilience and Sustainability Research Fund and the JanIngenhousz Intitute under JII Open Challenge Fund for the generous funding of this hackathon.
+We would also like to thank the International Institute of Tropical Agriculture for hosting the event.